 The Institute promotes research networking in Finland and abroad.
-The Visiting Fellows programme is an important part of our research activities by providing us with fruitful internal connections.
+The Visiting Fellows programme is an important part of our research activities by providing us with fruitful international connections.
 Every year, the Institute participates in several non-academic research projects in cooperation with the Finnish Government, business, or NGO communities.
-These projects channel Finnish know-how for the benefit of society at large, and cooperation is promoted between interested parties in Finland, the EU, and target countries.
+These projects channel Finnish expertise for the benefit of society at large, and cooperation is promoted between interested parties in Finland, the EU, and target countries.
 Training projects, seminars and database projects, many of which involve research, are typical examples of this kind of activity.

 In the Centre of Excellence in Russian Studies, modernisation in Russia is understood as a set of choices made under certain structural conditions.
 As the traditional frameworks, theories and concepts of individual disciplines are clearly inadequate for analysing the contradictory developments in Russia, the Centre of Excellence strives to redefine the agenda on Russian modernisation.
 The multidisciplinary research conducted in the Centre of Excellence will produce a new paradigm into Russian studies.
 At the same time, it will also provide a new platform for policy implications at the most fundamental level of EU-Russia relations.